 - All starfish are radially symmetrical which means that regardless of how many arms they have their body can be divided into five equal pieces.

-- Starfish don’t have a brain but they do have two stomachs!
+- They don’t have a brain but they do have two stomachs!

 - They don’t have a blood system like other animals.
 The starfish pumps sea water through its sieve plate into its tube feet to extend them.